taha-husain/website.github.io/content/home/about.md

 weight: 0
 ---

-I'm a Software Developer.

-I'm learning to play Indian Classical Violin.
+I'm a Violinist, learning Indian Classical Violin.

-I like to play sports and swim when I can.
+I like to do Yoga, play sports and swim.

-And I write sometimes(like [blogs](/blog) here).
+A Realist.
+An Athiest.

+Software Engineer by profession.
+Building web applications using Ruby on Rails.

+Master of none.